 18 March–3 April 2018

-Costa Rica possesses enormous habitat diversity, from mangrove swamps through cloud forest to sub-alpine Paramo above the tree-line at over 3400m, and from volcanoes down through tropical rainforest to the Pacific coastline.
+Costa Rica has enormous habitat diversity, from mangrove swamps through cloud forest to subalpine paramo above the treeline at over 3400 metres, and from volcanoes down through tropical rainforest to the Pacific coastline.
 Approximately 840 species have been recorded in the country.
 This incredible tour will take us to La Selva, Braulio Carillo and Carara and we will take a three-hour boat trip to look for many species including Nicaraguan Grackle.

 Day 1 Flight from London to San Jose and transfer to a lovely hotel half an hour from the airport for an overnight stay.